wellcomecollection/catalogue-pipeline/REINDEXING.md

 You will now need to create a new pipeline module in [./pipeline/terraform/main.tf](./pipeline/terraform/main.tf).

-Copy and paste an exisiting pipeline making sure to update the fields:
+Copy and paste an existing pipeline making sure to update the fields:

 - `pipeline_date`: References secrets required to access ES and to sets internal infrastructure labels.
 - `release_label`: Sets the ECR label to use on the service deployment images, created in the above deployment process.